j-ea/babaGNU-sh/README.md

-        ├── pages             (These pages automatically become paths based on thier file name) ├── templates         (Gatsby.js code for programmatically creating blog posts) └── utils             (React.js directory containing front-end code) ├── static            (Front-end files to not be processed by webpack) ├── .gitignore        (Which files git should not track) ├── .prettierrc       (Config file for Prettier)
+        ├── pages             (These pages automatically become paths based on thier file name) ├── templates         (Gatsby.js code for programmatically creating blog posts) └── utils             (React.js directory containing front-end code) ├── .gitignore        (Which files git should not track) ├── .prettierignore   (Which files prettier should not format) ├── .prettierrc       (Config file for Prettier)
-    ├── gatsby-browser.js (customization of default Gatsby settings affecting the browser) ├── gatsby-config.js  (Main config for Gatsby.
+    ├── static            (Front-end files to not be processed by webpack) ├── LICENSE           (Included MIT license from Gatsby.js) ├── README.md         (The file containing this project structure guide) ├── gatsby-browser.js (customization of default Gatsby settings affecting the browser) ├── gatsby-config.js  (Main config for Gatsby.
 Contains site metadata ang Gatsby plugin info) ├── gatsby-node.js    (Customization settings for site build process.
 Usage of Gatsby Node APIs.)
-    ├── LICENSE           (Included MIT license from Gatsby.js) ├── package-lock.json (Automatically generated file of exact versions of npm dependencies) ├── package.json      (Manifest for Node.js.
-Contains project metadata and npm dependencies) └── README.md         (The file containing this project structure guide)
+    ├── package-lock.json (Automatically generated file of exact versions of npm dependencies) └── package.json      (Manifest for Node.js.
+Contains project metadata and npm dependencies)